Interview: forensic accident reconstruction with Pix4D

 Location | Maryland, USA |

-User | The Maryland State Police Crash Team |
+Public safety organization | The Maryland State Police Crash Team |

 Project duration | Approx. 8 hours, including data capture, processing, and final deliverable |

-Flight timw | 2 flights, 35 mins (Per flight?) |
+Flight time | 2 flights, 35 mins (Per flight) |

 Area surveyed | 1600 feet of roadway and surrounding area |